Undergraduate Courses

 Sample Syllabus Satisfies Pathways MQR Requirement

 3 hr.; 3 cr.
-Prereq.: MATH 122, or placement by departmental exam, or permission of the department.
+Prereq.: MATH 122, or permission of the department.
+May not be taken concurrently with another calculus course.

 The first part of a three-semester sequence (MATH 141, 142, 143) covering the same material as MATH 151 and 152.
 Credit is given for each course satisfactorily completed; a student need not take the entire sequence.
 Not open to students who are taking any other calculus course or have received credit, including transfer credit or advanced placement credit, for any calculus course.
 Students who fail or withdraw from this course multiple times may be prohibited from majoring in the sciences or mathematics; see the bulletin language for your major.